 On each side of those paired contacts, is a mating contact, these mount, via brackets, into the base of the VR.
 To the left of the coil is a round item, about 5/16" in diameter, nearly an inch long, probably painted reddish brown, with a wire out each end.
 This device is a wire wound "choke".
 It is a special coil of wire, whose main purpose is to reduce some of the electrical arcing at the contacts.

-On the underside of the base, is likely a small metal plate, protecting/hiding a couple of resistors.
+On the underside of the base, is likely a small metal plate, protecting & hiding a couple of resistors.
 Leave the above choke coil & this base area alone.

-For most folks, simply a slight/mild contacts cleanup & a voltage adjustment by this clapper tab, is
+For most folks, simply a mild contacts cleanup & a voltage adjustment by this clapper tab, is all that is necessary.

-NOTE...It is the CLOSED side of the three contact points that is the 'I want you to produce electricity' operating side, but all three contact points should be clean and shiny.
+It is the CLOSED side of the three contact points that you see now that is the 'I want you to produce electricity' operating side, but all three contact points should be clean and shiny.

-NOTE: if your battery is not in good condition, you should NOT try to adjust the voltage regulator, as some battery faults will mask good adjustment attempts.
+4. If your battery is not in good condition, you should NOT try to adjust the voltage regulator, as some battery faults will mask good adjustment attempts.
 Same if connections are poor to the starter relay, battery, and any alternator connections.